cake-contrib/Cake.ArgumentHelpers/README.md

 #### Example

-Given a potential command line argument of `SomeSetting` that could also be set via an environment variable prefixed with a project name, get the boolean value or `false` if it isn't found:
+Given a potential command line argument of `SomeSetting` that could also be set via an environment variable (optionally prefixed with a project name), get the value from the command line first, falling back to the environment variable next before using the default fallback value if none of those are found:

 ```csharp
 var someVariableValue = ArgumentOrEnvironmentVariable("SomeSetting", "SomeProject_", "SomeFallbackValue");